Catharsis: Psychodrama

-Psychodrama involves people express themselves using spontaneous dramatization, role playing, and dramatic self-presentation to investigate and gain insight into their lives.
+Psychodrama involves people expressing themselves using spontaneous dramatization, role playing, and dramatic self-presentation to investigate and gain insight into their lives.
 Psychodrama includes elements of theater, often conducted on a stage, or a space that serves as a stage area, where props can be used.

 The therapy was developed by American Jacob Moreno (a psychiatrist previously from Romania and Austria) and later also his wife Zerka Moreno (a psychologist previously from the Netherlands and the UK).
 Jacob was a contemporary of Freud, but rejected many of his ideas of psychoanalysis.
 He developed psychodrama in New York from 1925.
 In 1929, he founded an Impromptu Theater at Carnegie Hall.
 In 1936, he founded the Beacon Hill Sanitarium, and the adjacent Therapeutic Theater.
 The Morenos established the Psychodramatic Institute in New York in 1942.

 A psychodrama therapy group, under the direction of a psychodramatist, reenacts real-life, past situations (or inner mental processes), acting them out in present time.
 Participants then have the opportunity to evaluate their behavior, reflect on how the past incident is getting played out in the present and more deeply understand particular situations in their lives.

 Other forms of cathartic drama therapy have since been developed, including Theater of the Oppressed.

 Playback Theatre is a form of improvisational theatre in which audience or group members tell stories from their lives and watch them enacted on the spot.
 This can have therapeutic uses.

 There are additionally other forms of expressive therapies which make use of various kinds of art.